 The 4G you get on O2 isn't as fast, but it's not bad either.
 Ofcom says its average speed is about 13Mb, which is more than enough for all your mobile internetting needs.
 Sure, your EE-wielding mates will download stuff faster, but it'll do the job.

 EE has the speediest 4G - with the widest coverage too.

 Right, let's take a look at the actual plans you can get from each network - starting with SIM-only deals that you can stick straight in your phone.

 O2 has more choice.
-There's a slightly greater range of tariffs, again spanning from 250MB to 30GB data, and you can pick between 12-month and 30-day plans however you order.
+There's a slightly greater range of tariffs, again spanning from 1GB to 50GB data, on 12-month plans.
 Prices here work similarly to EE's, though for the most part they're a little cheaper per month.

 Both networks have round about the same number of phones available on contract plans.
 O2 has a slightly wider range, but with over 100 handsets in each network's remit, you'll be able to find a phone you want from either one.

-As for the plans themselves… EE offers contracts with up to 40GB of monthly data, with upfront costs ranging from nothing at all up to £200 or so.
-You get to pick between Essential, for the basics and a couple of perks; or Max, which gives you access to the fastest 4G speeds available, better roaming, and perkier perks.
+As for the plans themselves… EE offers contracts with up to 60GB of monthly data, with upfront costs ranging from nothing at all up to £200 or so.
+You get to pick between Essential, for the basics and a couple of perks; or Smart, which gives you access to the fastest 4G speeds available, better roaming, and perkier perks.